imanuelr/sch3lp.github.io/_posts/2014-09-28-event-storming-for-realz.md

 ## Conclusion

-After about 1 hour I started asking everytime the discussion seemed to die down or get stuck if we should continue the exercise.
+After about an hour I started asking if they wanted to continue the exercise every time the discussion seemed to die down or get stuck.
 They naturally went back into the discussion when it was interesting enough for them to continue, and other times they jumped to a different topic.

 I consider this exercise to be a successful one, eventhough we didn't get an initial story out of it.
 In the end I got positive feedback that it was very useful for them.
 The three L's were glad they did this and confirmed that we were the better choice in partner to do this project with.